Wuxi, Jiangsu, China

 Door Maintenance – The interlocked doors of Cleanroom Air Showers should be regularly maintained to ensure that they function effectively.
 This includes checking the seals and hinges and replacing any damaged parts.

-What is the difference between a personnel air shower and a goods air shower?
+What is the different between a cleanroom air shower, a mist shower, and a water shower?

 A personnel air shower is designed to remove contaminants from individuals entering or leaving the cleanroom, while a goods air shower is designed to remove contaminants from materials, equipment, or products entering or leaving the cleanroom.